Simons313/Climby/README.md

-# The-Insight
+# Climby
-The insight is a 2D Action Platformer created by our team of students during the first year of studies.
+Climby is a 2D Action Platformer created by our team of students during the first year of studies.

 Itch.io - https://salamandrastudios.itch.io/climby